 Milwaukee is currently home to many DIY record labels, and one of the best is Gloss Records.
-Founded in February 2015 by Harrison Colby (NO/NO) and Joe Peterson (Rio Turbo, Platinum Boys), Gloss has spent the past year releasing (mostly) cassettes from groups like GGOOLLDD, Lorde Fredd33, Marielle Allschwang, Soul Low, D’Amato, (ORB), and Surgeons In Heat, as well as Colby and Peterson’s projects.
-The small-run label celebrates its first year in a big way with Gloss Weekend, a three-day blowout featuring sets from Gloss artists, and more.
+Founded in February 2015 by Harrison Colby (NO/NO) and Joe Peterson (Rio Turbo, Platinum Boys), Gloss has spent the past few years releasing (mostly) cassettes from oodles of top-shelf Milwaukee groups.
+The label’s second annual Gloss Weekend features The Fatty Acids, Soul Low, Lorde Fredd33, Foreign Goods, NO/NO, Rio Turbo, Marielle Allschwang, and more performing at the Cactus Club, Jazz Gallery, Riverwest Public House, and High Dive.

 Jazz In The Park @ Cathedral Square Park

 What would summer in Milwaukee be without Jazz In The Park?
 Love it or avoid it, this free music series has been bringing bodies to Cathedral Square Park since 1991, and has been inspiring those bodies to creatively get around the “no carry-ins” policy since 2009.
-Milwaukee Soul and the Charles Walker Band open and close the series’ 25th season, respectively, though we’re most looking forward to WMSE’s own Paul Cebar and his Tomorrow Sound on August 25.
+Extra Crispy Brass Band and Streetlife with Warren Wiegratz open and close the series’ 26th season, respectively, though we’re most looking forward to Foreign Goods and Roxi Copland on August 17.

 Bay View Gallery Night/Jazz Fest @ various locations

-For the third year running, the organizers of Bay View Gallery Night are making their summer installment two fests for the price of one.
+For the fourth year running, the organizers of Bay View Gallery Night are making their summer installment two fests for the price of one.
 (That price, incidentally, is free.)
 Joining forces with Bay View Jazz Fest, BVGN features over 50 neighborhood businesses hosting oodles of artists and musicians.
-Highlights include the always-excellent Maker Market in the parking lot of the Bay View Colectivo, Black Eagle Child and Midwives performing at Acme Records, and an after-party at Frank’s Power Plant featuring Bad Wig, Estates, and Electric Pariah.
+Highlights include the always-excellent Maker Market in the parking lot of the Bay View Colectivo, art from L. Chapelle at Dock18 Cocktail Lab, and an after-party at Frank’s Power Plant.

 Beer Barons’ World Of Beer Festival @ Schwabenhof Pavilion

-Entering its 13th year, Beer Barons’ World Of Beer Festival has so much dad-pop on hand, it has to stretch to Menomonee Falls to fit it all in.
-Last year’s festivities at the Schwabenhof Pavilion featured literally hundreds of craft brews (more than 350, to be exact-ish) from some microbrew heavy hitters like Goose Island, New Holland, Lagunitas, and Founder’s, as well as established in-state outfits like Central Waters, 3 Sheeps, New Glarus, Brenner Brewing, and Ale Asylum.
+Entering its 14th year, Beer Barons’ World Of Beer Festival (dubbed “The best beer festival you never heard of!”) has so much dad-pop on hand, it has to stretch to Menomonee Falls to fit it all in.
+Expect more than 350 beers, meads, and ciders from some microbrew heavy hitters like Goose Island, Surly, and Founders, as well as established in-state outfits like Central Waters, 3 Sheeps, and Lakefront.